 Active Release can produce significant improvement in the first session, although the best results occur after 4-5 sessions.
 While most health insurance carriers cover ART, we also offer it at the self-pay rate.

-Call (512) 442-2727 with questions or to schedule an appointment at our South Austin clinic.
+Call (512) 442-2727 with questions or to schedule an appointment at our Westlake clinic.
 You can also visit our Services and Conditions pages for more information on treatment at Austin Preferred.

 Q: What is the Active Release Technique?